 Lucky Money Envelope Cut-and-Paste Craft for Chinese New Year

 This activity isn’t included in the Little Passports package, but the Little Passports package includes information about the Chinese New Year on one side of the activity sheet.
 This activity would add to the Chinese New Year information.
 It uses a free lucky money envelope printable from Activity Village.
+(Note: Activity Village now requires a membership to download the printable, but there’s a free instant download of a lucky money envelope from Southern Mom Loves that could be used in the same way.
 The craft is a great way for young children to work on cutting, folding, and pasting skills while learning about Chinese culture.
 I also added a print-out of the free Chinese currency PDF from Homeschool Creations.
 A child could cut out the currency and place it in the lucky money envelope.
 It could also be used for a math activity.

 China’s Capital City and Flag Tray